Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: METHOD

 \subsection{Generator}

-Although our framework is compatible with any supervised audio effect modeling architecture, we employ the Series-Parallel Time-Variant Modulation (SPTVMod) network, depicted in Figure \ref{fig:sptvmod}.
+Although our framework is compatible with any supervised audio effect modeling architecture, we employ the Series-Parallel Time-Varying Modulation (SPTVMod) network, depicted in Figure \ref{fig:sptvmod}.
+Fig. \ref{fig:sptvmod1} shows its main processing blocks, and is completed by Fig. \ref{fig:sptvmod2} detailing the discriminator and the SPN, to be introduced in Sections \ref{discriminator} and \ref{state}.
 Derived from the SPTMod architecture proposed in \cite{bourdinTacklingLongRangeDependencies2024, bourdinEmpiricalResultsAdjusting2025}, it features a modulation path and an audio path, the former computing modulation signals applied to the latter.
 Compared to SPTMod, SPTVMod introduces processing blocks into the audio path, called FXBlocks; and the modulation path's first block no longer receives the audio input but a zero-filled signal.

-Conditioning by user controls can be performed using Feature-Wise Linear Modulation (FiLM) \cite{steinmetzEfficientNeuralNetworks2022, perezFiLMVisualReasoning2017}, as in SPTMod.
-This involves processing user controls through a neural network to obtain channel-wise gains and biases modulating some activations in the model.
+In this work, conditioning by user controls was not investigated, but we acknowledge that conditioning using Feature Wise Linear Modulation (FiLM) \cite{steinmetzEfficientNeuralNetworks2022, perezFiLMVisualReasoning2017} can be done in a similar way as in SPTMod and is illustrated in Fig. \ref{fig:blocks} with greyed-out components.
 While the architecture is thus suited for full modeling with user controls, we limit this study to `snapshot' datasets, containing a single set of user controls, resulting in FiLM being bypassed.

-The modulation blocks, ModBlocks, detailed in Figure \ref{fig:blocks} (left), are the same as in \cite{bourdinEmpiricalResultsAdjusting2025}.
+The modulation blocks, ModBlocks, detailed in Fig. \ref{fig:blocks} (left), are the same as in \cite{bourdinEmpiricalResultsAdjusting2025}.
 Each block begins with a convolutional layer and PReLU activation, feeding a recurrent branch that undergoes FiLM conditioning (if active) and contains an LSTM layer.
 To handle timesteps at a lower sample rate, the LSTM is surrounded by Average Pooling (downsampling) and Linear Interpolation (upsampling) layers.
 The branch terminates with two parallel $1\times1$ layers (convolutional layers with a kernel size of one).
 One generates the modulation tensors $\mu_j$ for the audio path, and the other produces a residual added to the block's main branch to form $s_j$, the input for the next ModBlock.